 - 53 percent prohibit begging and panhandling in public places

-When cities uses laws or policies such as these that target homeless people for taking actions necessary to their survival, the impact is felt far and wide.
+When cities use laws or policies such as these that target homeless people for taking actions necessary to their survival, the impact is felt far and wide.
 While people experiencing homelessness are affected most profoundly, these measures also tax the already overburdened criminal justice system and impact service providers’ ability to do their work.
-Studies show that they cost more than providing permanent supportive housing.
+Studies show that criminalization measures cost more than providing permanent supportive housing.
 Policies that criminalize homelessness take a toll on entire communities.

 We also work with on-the-ground advocates and government officials to promote measures protecting homeless persons’ civil rights.
 Since Rhode Island became the first state in the nation to pass a Homeless Person’s Bill of Rights in 2012, the legislation has spread across the country, with recent passage in Connecticut and Illinois, scheduled voting in California, and consideration in Oregon, Vermont and Missouri.

 The Law Center has also been instrumental in promoting a human rights approach to criminalization.
 As a result of our advocacy, the Department of Justice and Interagency Council on Homelessness issued a report in 2012 recognizing that criminalization may violate not only our Constitution, but also our human rights treaty obligations – the first time any domestic agency has recognized a domestic policy as a human rights violation.
 The Law Center has also worked with numerous international experts to build a growing set of human rights laws on the criminalization of homelessness, and helped numerous local groups use these experts and these standards in fighting local criminalization practices.